-As of MySQL 5.7.6, the ZIP archive no longer includes a data directory.
-To initialize a MySQL installation by creating the data directory and populating the tables in the mysql system database, initialize MySQL using either --initialize or --initialize-insecure.
+The ZIP archive does not include a data directory.
+To initialize a MySQL installation by creating the data directory and populating the tables in the mysql system database, initialize MySQL using either -- initialize or --initialize-insecure.
 For additional information, see Initializing the Data Directory.

 If you would like to use a data directory in a different location, you should copy the entire contents of the data directory to the new location.
-For example, if you want to use $E: \mydata$ as the data directory instead, you must do two things:
+For example, if you want to use E: as the data directory instead, you must do two things:

-- 1. Move the entire data directory and all of its contents from the default location (for example C: \Program Files\MySQL\MySQL Server 5.7\data) to E:\mydata. - 2.
+- 1. Move the entire data directory and all of its contents from the default location (for example C: \Program Files\MySQL\MySQL Server 8.0\data) to E:\mydata. - 2.
 Use a --datadir option to specify the new data directory location each time you start the server.